kvz/json2hcl/README.md

 ## hcl2json

-As a bonus, the conversation the other way around is also supported via the `-reverse` flag:
+As a bonus, the conversion the other way around is also supported via the `-reverse` flag:

 ```bash
 $ json2hcl -reverse < fixtures/infra.tf